vadim-za/zt4i-libs/cc/doc/howto/non-intrusive.md

     },
 });
 ```
-The `MyList.Node` type will automatically get the following structure:
+The `MyList.Node` type will thereby automatically get the following structure:
 ```
 struct {
     hook: MyTree.Hook,